patmorin/patmorin.github.io/_projects/layered-partitions.md

 The preceding conjecture is probably easy and so is its generalization to $d$ dimensions.
 If we drop the unit assumption, things get harrier.
 The following conjecture has come up, but I don't think it's true:

+**Update:** The $\R^d$ version of this conjecture is proven in the paper by [Dvořák et al](https://arxiv.org/pdf/2001.08860.pdf) in Theorem 27.
+The same paper, in Open Problem 29, asks a question closely related this conjecture:

 <div class="conjecture">
   [Disproved] There exists a function $f:\N\to\N$ such that, for any disk graph $G$ of ply at most $k$, $G$ is a subgraph of $H\boxtimes P + K_{f(k)}$ for some graph $H$ of treewidth at most $f(k)$.
 </div>